-In the five-year period 2008 to 2012, for Aboriginal and Torres Strait Islander peoples living in NSW, Qld, WA, SA and the NT, cancer was the second most common cause of death, being responsible for 20% of Indigenous deaths .
+In the five-year period 2013 to 2017, for Aboriginal and Torres Strait Islander people living in NSW, Qld, WA, SA and the NT, cancer was the second most common cause of death, being responsible for 22% of Indigenous deaths and 22% of Indigenous deaths before 75 years of age (and 19% before 65 years and 13% before 55 years) .
 Indigenous Australians also had a lower likelihood of being treated for and surviving cancer .

 - Cancer Council Australia (CCA).
 About cancer: FAQ [Internet]. [cited 2013 Oct 18].
 Available from: http://www.cancer.org.au/aboutcancer/FAQ.htm#491.